PrivacySafe/3NWeb-architecture/etc/README.md

-# Bunch of different documents

-We attempt to have both sources and pdf's.
-Gitlab displays pdf's right in the browser for seamless browsing.
+# 🗃️ Various Documents

+We strive to provide both source files and documents such as PDFs in `git` to keep track of our progress on 3NWeb and the active [PrivacySafe](https://privacysafe.app) implementation of these technical specifications.

 ## 3NWeb

- - [Overview and architecture](./3NWeb-overview.pdf) is a form to express architectural rationale, as a preamble for specs.
+- The [Overview and Architecture](3NWeb-overview.pdf) document serves as an introduction to the architectural rationale, providing context before diving into the technical specifications.

 ## IEEE

- - [January 2022 meeting presentation](./2022-01-05_ieee_meeting_notes.pdf) outlines 3NWeb parts, and gives a perspective for other related 3NWeb standards that together give a base to build useful stuff.
+- The [January 2022 meeting presentation](2022-01-05_ieee_meeting_notes.pdf) outlines key aspects of 3NWeb, offering insights into related 3NWeb standards that together create a foundation for building practical applications.

+---

+The documentation is a work in progress.
+For the technical details, refer to the [PrivacySafe](https://github.com/PrivacySafe) implementation.